Are You a First Time Visitor?

 What happens after the worship service?

-Coffee and refreshments are served in the narthex (the gathering space) after worship on Sunday morning.
+Coffee and refreshments are often served in the narthex (the gathering space) after worship on Sunday morning.
 This is a time to meet people and gather for fellowship and conversation.
 During the school year the 8:30 Worship service is followed by a brief time of fellowship, and then Sunday School for all ages will begin around 9:45 am - 10:45 am.
 All are welcome to join a class.

 How can I get more information about the church and its programs?